home of the Guthrie Foundation

 From “Tom Joad” by Woody Guthrie

 Our primary interest is in developing a deeper understanding of the world and its peoples – through the music, which gives our unique qualities a voice.
 The Center and the Foundation rely primarily on individual donations.
 Contributions go towards the overhead expenses of the services and programs offered.
-You can support these projects by making a tax-deductible contribution and/or volunteering your services.
+You can support these projects by making a tax-deductible contribution, becoming a member and/or volunteering your services.

 VISITORS are welcome.
-For more information on The Guthrie Center, or how you can help support the programs, please call (413) 528-1955.
+For more information on The Guthrie Foundation and Center, or how you can help support the programs, please call (413) 528-1955.

 |Copyright © 2017 The Guthrie Foundation, 2 Van Deusenville Road, Great Barrington, MA 01230 • Phone (413) 528-1955|